a-b-street/osm2streets/README.md

 ## Applications

-- A/B Street is already "using" osm2streets (aka, the current implementation is
+- A/B Street is already "using" osm2streets (aka, the current implementation is embedded there)
-- embedded there)
+- #8 A slippy map web viewer with detailed geometry.
-- A web viewer with detailed geometry
+  - #12 Render data as raster for a tileserver for layers.
   - This doesn't necessarily need to pre-generate any tiles at all.
 Stream in OSM data from Overpass, pipe through osm2streets (via WASM) and generate geometry, draw polygons!
-- Plugins for iD and JOSM to display streets in detail, and more importantly, preview what edits would look like
+- Plugins for iD and JOSM to display streets in detail, and more importantly, preview what edits would look like.

 Everything is (and will be) written in Rust, which can run natively, in the browser with WASM, on the JVM, etc.